Section 1b

 The skeptics are a fantastic sect.

-Here I have proven the following:
+Here I have proven that:

-- The principles which make us decide on any subject are the same principles which correct that decision through our mind’s situation and genius.
+• the principles which make us decide on any subject are the same principles which correct that decision through our mind’s situation and genius.

 When these principles are carried further and applied to every new reflex judgment, they must:

-- reduce that judgment to nothing by continually reducing the original evidence, and
+• reduce that judgment to nothing by continually reducing the original evidence, and

-- utterly subvert all belief and opinion.
+• utterly subvert all belief and opinion.

 Belief would destroy itself if it were a simple act of the thought, without:

-- any peculiar manner of conception, nor
+• any peculiar manner of conception, nor

-- the addition of a force and vivacity
+• the addition of a force and vivacity

 In such a case, belief would end up to suspending our ability to judge.

-In reality, this does not happen because people can still believe, think, and reason as usual.
 This proves that belief, thought, and reason are based on sensation and conception, which are impossible for mere ideas destroy.
-But how do these above arguments not stop our judgment?

-How does the mind sustain a belief?
 These new probabilities, whether based on thought or sensation, are based on the same principles as our primary judgment.

-They: perpetually reduce the original evidence, equally subvert our primary judgment, reduce the mind to a total uncertainty, through the opposition of contrary thoughts or sensations.
-A question is asked to me.
+• reduce the mind to a total uncertainty, through the opposition of contrary thoughts or sensations.